 How it works

 Each quarter, we’ll pick an organization or individual (from the submissions) that embodies our brand values of human, inventive, and reliable.
 Winners will be featured on our social channels and website, and will receive a plaque to display proudly in their offices.
-We’ll also arrange a local photographer to come to their office for a photo shoot with their team.
-And finally, these winners will be entered for a chance to win a trip to our North American Headquarters in Austin, Texas.
+Additionally, these winners will be entered for a chance to win a trip to our North American Headquarters in Austin, Texas.